Nirvan-Mishra-09/Firmware-Dev-for-STM32-GPIO-and-SPI-BareMetal-Development/README.md

 3. **Test**:
    - Test basic GPIO functionality like toggling the onboard LED using PA5.
-   - Connecting an External LED at PB9 pin.
+   - Connecting an External LED at PB9 pin ->
-   - Connecting an External LED with Extenal button, and toggling when this button is pressed.
+   - Connecting an External LED with Extenal button, and toggling when this button is pressed -> LED_toggle_with_ext_button.mp4
    - Extend with interrupt-driven GPIO to explore more advanced use cases.

 ## Key Concepts